How to Submit

 Research-Technology Management accepts only electronic manuscripts, submitted via our Editorial Manager submission management system at www.editorialmanager.com/rtm.

 If the manuscript has been published elsewhere, or is currently under consideration by another publication, this should be made clear in the cover material.
-Please note that as a rule we do not reprint previously published materials.
+Please note that as a rule we do not reprint previously published materials, and we will not send for review a paper that is in review at another publication.

 RTM articles include several components: